Optimal monotone conditional error functions: Abstract

 \section{Abstract}

-This note presents a method that provides optimal monotone conditional error functions for a large class of adaptive two stage designs.
-The presented method builds on a previously developed general theory for optimal adaptive two stage designs where sample sizes are reassessed for a specific conditional power and the goal is to minimize the expected sample size.
-The previous theory can easily lead to a non-monotonous conditional error function which is highly undesirable for logical reasons and can harm type I error rate control for composite null hypotheses.
-The here presented method extends the existing theory by introducing intermediate monotonising steps that can easily be implemented.
+This paper presents a general method that provides optimal monotone conditional error functions for confirmatory adaptive two-stage designs with conditional power based sample size recalculations.
+The presented method builds on a previously developed general theory for optimal adaptive two-stage designs where sample sizes are reassessed for a specific conditional power and the goal is to minimize the expected sample size.
+The previous theory can easily lead to a non-monotonous conditional error function, which is highly undesirable for logical reasons and, as we show, can harm type I error rate control for composite null hypotheses.
+We also show that type I error control is generally guaranteed with a conditional error function (CEF) that is non-increasing in the first stage p-value.
+We present a method that extends the existing theory by introducing an intermediate monotonising steps that can easily be implemented and provides a non-increasing conditional error function.
+We show mathematically that the monotonising step provides the optimal non-increasing conditional error function.
+We illustrate the method with several examples using \texttt{optconerrf}, an \texttt{R} package implemented for this paper.